 RH continues to plant trees in a large scale.
 We not only cut trees, we also plant.
-RH Group is actively planting trees to help boost regeneration rates of logged areas both locally and overseas e.g. New Zealand and Papua New Guinea (PNG).
+RH Group is actively planting trees to help boost regeneration rates of logged areas both locally and overseas e.g. Papua New Guinea (PNG).
 YBhg.
 Tan Sri Datuk Sir Tiong is currently a director of the World Forest Center, and is doing his part in forest resources management, environmental protection as well as flood control.

 Expanding forest areas through planted forests is important given the growing demand for wood fibre and non-wood products and services such as energy and carbon sequestration.
 The yield from the planted forest will lessen the pressure on the natural forest and help to avert the damage done to the natural forest.

 Island Corridor Planting (ICP) is practised for the restoration of logged over forest and for increasing the wood volume and economic value of secondary forests.
 ICP mimics natural gap dynamics, protects the soil by maintaining vegetation on site, and minimises soil erosion.

 RH Group is the largest veneer-cum-plywood manufacturer in Malaysia (Jaya Tiasa Holdings Berhad).
 In 1995, we built the first particleboard factory in Sarawak (Subur Tiasa Holdings Berhad).
 Since then, the RH Group is also a key player in the production of laminated boards and other forms of value-added timber products.
 By processing wood wastes, our downstream processing activities help minimise wastage of valuable timber resources and improve environmental control by reducing the need for open burning or dumping of wood wastes.